Squash Melody. A mix of a variety of Squashes makes a wholesome meal for babies 6 months and above.

-- ½ cup water
+- 1/2 cup Water

 Wash, peel and cut all the squashes and sweet potatoes into pieces.

 In a pot, add water along with squashes, sweet potatoes, and Italian seasoning.

-- Cook till everything gets tender.
+Cook till everything gets tender.

-smashor run through a food processor.
+Once done, run it through a food processor.
+Serve

-For babies who are ready to have dairy, you can add a bit of unsalted butter to this recipe.
+- For babies who are ready to have dairy, you can add a bit of unsalted butter to this recipe.